Gary Gilmour: World Class Cricket

-Final years
+Representative Cricket

 Following the end of World Series Cricket, Gilmour only played two more first-class games for New South Wales.
-"They had me earmarked for destruction," he later claimed of the Australian cricket establishment.

 He began the 1979–80 season well taking 5–35 and scoring 35 in a trial game.
 He was selected in the NSW side for the first Sheffield Shield game of the season, against WA.
 He took two catches and went for 0–93 and 1–11.
 He was dropped for the next game in favour of Richard Done.